-[x] d.
-Supplemental Nutrition Assistance Program (SNAP):
+☑ d.
+Supplemental Nutrition Assistance Programs (SNAP) Program:

 The SNAP program and Wisconsin Shares use the same eligibility workers in the local county or tribal agency.
 The Ready4K text messaging program has been contracted by the Lead Agency to provide free text messaging information and curriculum to subscribed parents statewide.
 Information about this program has been provided via text message.